jacopofar/mbtiles/README.md

 TMS places the origin on the bottom left corner (like a cartesian plane) and most libraries use the top left corner (as is common in computer graphics).

 For example, the WGS84 coordinates of the Sforza castle in Milan, Italy, are `45°28'10,62" N 9°10'48,14" E`.
 At zoom level 14 this corresponds to `14/8609/5863` in "Google" coordinate (and you can see these values in the tile filenames fetched by OSM and MB maps when zooming there), and `14/8609/10520` using the TileMapService standard.
-Pretty mucyh every library I found uses the first one, with Leaflet you can specify `tms:true` or use a `-y` in the URL template to handle the TMS coordinates.
+Pretty much every library I found uses the first one, with Leaflet you can specify `tms:true` or use a `-y` in the URL template to handle the TMS coordinates.

 # Protobuf
 At this address there's the MapBox protobuf schema: